 - Traditional Dole Whip: Pineapple soft-serve.

-- Dole Whip Soft Serve Swirl: Pineapple and vanilla swirled.
+- Dole Whip Soft Serve Swirl: Pineapple and vanilla are swirled together.

 - Pineapple Float: Dole Whip soft serve with pineapple juice.